-Even as a professional photographer, I’m always on the lookout for best compact cameras.
-I love the convenience of having a compact camera in my pocket, ready to capture a high quality image.
+Even as a professional photographer, I’m always on the lookout for the best compact cameras.
+I love the convenience of having a camera in my pocket, ready to capture a high quality image.

-Despite the advances of smartphone cameras in recent years, a handful of the best compact cameras still have an edge on them when it comes to taking photos.
+Despite the advances of smartphone cameras in recent years, a handful of compact cameras still have an edge on them when it comes to taking photos.

-Whether that’s the ability to shoot in RAW, longer zooms, faster operation, better low-light capabilities, or simply better ergonomics, there’s still a good reason to buy a point and shoot camera in 2018.
+Whether that’s the ability to shoot in RAW, longer zooms, faster operation, better low-light capabilities, or simply better ergonomics, there’s still a good reason to buy a compact digital camera in 2018.

 If you’ve got thousands of mediocre images just sitting idle in your mobile phone, maybe it’s time to consider upgrading to a compact camera system, and really investing in your memories this year.